ojd2/CS5003-Practical-1/README.md

   projectValue = document.getElementById( "projectName" );
   value = projectValue.value;
   project.innerHTML = '<h3>Project: ' + value + "</h3>";
-  // Here we have a simple validation method which we use to identify if
+  // Here we have a simple validation method that we use to identify if
   // the user has inserted any text into the 'Create Project' input bar. if (value === '') {
     alert('Error!
 You have not added Project Name?');